 - After conducting their review (and receiving any peer review feedback), the editorial board records a decision.

 - The EiC sends the submission to the copy editing stage in OMP.

-- The liaison editor, author/editor, and Atla's Scholarly Communications and Digital Projects Manager (SCDPM) meet to discuss cover designs.
+- The liaison editor, author/volume editor, and SCDPM meet to discuss cover designs.
 The SCDPM engages a designer to prepare alternatives.

 - If necessary, the SCDPM locates and engages a copy editor for the project.